North Carolina residents evacuated after dam ‘compromised’ by Hurricane Helene floods

 Editor

-Residents downstream of a North Carolina dam have been ordered to evacuate after the barrier was “compromised” by floodwaters due to Hurricane Helene.
+Residents downstream of two North Carolina dams were evacuated after reports of a “catastrophic failure” due to flooding from Hurricane Helene.

-In a series of Facebook posts on Friday, the Rutherfood County Emergency Management Department told those living nearby to immediately flee to higheer ground due to flash floods overtopping the Lake Lure Dam.
+Officials in Cocke County, Tennessee said on Friday afternoon that the Waterville Dam, just over the state line in North Carolina, had failed and ordered everyone in downtown Newport to get out.

+State officials and the National Weather Service (NWS) later said this was a false alarm, citing the energy company that operates the dam, but the evacuation orders remained in force.

+Elsewhere, officials in Rutherford County, North Carolina told residents downstream of the Lake Lure Dam to flee to higher ground due to floodwater overflowing the top of the 124-ft-high barrier and pouring “uncontrolled” around the edges.

 “Water is cresting the dam and flowing around the side walls.
-Structural supports have been compromised, but the dam wall is currently holding,” the Department said at 1:44pm local time.
+Structural supports have been compromised, but the dam wall is currently holding,” said the county emergency management department.

 “Evacuations have occurred from the dam to Island Creek Road.
 Evacuation sirens are sounding downstream of the dam.”

-“RESIDENTS BELOW THE LAKE LURE DAM NEED TO EVACUATE TO HIGHER GROUND IMMEDIATELY!!” the officials said.
-“DAM FAILURE IMMINENT!!”

-The state Department of Environmental Quality likewise told the Associated Press that there is no indication the dam is about to fail.

-At least 37 people were dead across multiple states as of Friday morning after Hurricane Helene crashed into Florida as a Category 4 storm, pounding the west coast with “unsurvivable” conditions before weakening as it moved inland.
+At least 130 people were dead across multiple states on Monday evening after Hurricane Helene crashed into Florida as a 140mph, Category 4 storm late Thursday, pounding the west coast with “unsurvivable” conditions.

+While Helene was downgraded as it moved inland and the winds dropped, it continued to dump vast amounts of water across Georgia, the Carolinas and then up into Tennessee and Kentucky as it moved north heading into the weekend.

+The result was chaos and confusion across a wide area, with both Rutherford County in North Carolina and Cocke County in Tennessee initially claiming that the dams had burst or were about to burst.

 The Rutherford County evacuation orders named a total of 45 streets in two separate Facebook posts.
-Officials said that storm shelters had been opened at Lake Lure Town Hall and Rutherfordtown Presbytarian Church.
+Officials said that storm shelters had been opened at Lake Lure Town Hall and Rutherfordtown Presbyterian Church.

+It wasn’t immediately clear on Friday how many people are affected by the evacuations, but Newport has an estimated population of about 7,000 and Lake Lure has about 1,600.

 The Lure Dam was built in 1927 on the Broad River, about one hour’s drive east of Asheville and two hours west of Charlotte.

-Note: Editor’s Note: This story was updated at 18:46 Eastern Time on Friday 27 September, 2024. to reflect new statements from emergency officials about the Waterville Dam.